bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-update.md

 To obtain the identifiers of parent products, use [catalog.product.sku.list](../sku/catalog-product-sku-list.md)
 ||
 || **propertyN**
-[`object`\|`array`](../../../data-types.md) | Value of the property of the offer, where `N` — property identifier.
+[`object`\|`array`](../../../data-types.md) | Value of the property of the product variation, where `N` — property identifier.
 There can be multiple properties.

 The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]`, if the property is multiple.
 Here `valueId` — identifier of the property value, and `value` — property value.

 If `valueId` is not specified, the existing value will be removed from the database and replaced with the new one specified in `value`.
-If the property is multiple, all existing values of the property for which `valueId` was not specified will be removed.
+If the property is multiple, all existing property values for which `valueId` was not specified will be removed.

-`valueId` of all properties of the offer can be obtained using the methods [catalog.product.offer.get ](./catalog-product-offer-get.md) and [catalog.product.offer.list](./catalog-product-offer-list.md)
+`valueId` of all properties of the product variation can be obtained using the methods [catalog.product.offer.get ](./catalog-product-offer-get.md) and [catalog.product.offer.list](./catalog-product-offer-list.md)
 ||
 |#